FedML-AI/FedNLP/data/advanced_partition/README.md

 ## niid_label_skew\ niid cluster skew

-we first kmeans to classify some datadataset in to {10,30,50} clusters and then apply DIR to distribute data in to different number of groups as defined in client number
+we first use kmeans clustering to classify some datasets in to {10,30,50} clusters and then calculate dirichlet distribution of all labels within each client

 We already provide clusters data for datasets excluding **20news**, **agnews**, **sst2** because they have their own natural classification.

-In the each of the rest partition h5 files, you can access the clustering data by the keyword "**kmeans_%client_number**" based on how many client number you assign in the Kmeans partition and you can also find which data belongs to which cluster under the keyword **kmeans_%client_number/cluster_assignment** .
-If you would like to create different numbers of clusters you can use the kmeans code we provide above. you can access the partition data by the keyword **niid_cluster_clients=%client_number_alpha=%alpha** for non text-classification tasks, alpha and client is the value you input
+In the each of the rest partition h5 files, you can access the clustering data by the keyword "**kmeans_%client_number**" based on how many client number you assign in the Kmeans partition and you can also find which data belongs to which cluster under the keyword **kmeans_%client_number/cluster_assignment** . you can access the partition data by the keyword **niid_cluster_clients=%client_number_alpha=%alpha** for non text-classification tasks, alpha and client is the value you input.
+If you would like to create different numbers of clusters you can use the kmeans code we provide above.

-For text_classification data we use their natural label to form the paritition so in **20news**, **agnews**, **sst2**'s partition files  you can access partition by keyword **niid_label_clients=%client_number_alpha=%alpha** for text classification task where alpha is the value you input
+For text_classification data we use their natural label to form the paritition so in **20news**, **agnews**, **sst2**'s partition files, you can access partition by keyword **niid_label_clients=%client_number_alpha=%alpha** for text classification task where alpha is the value you input

 ### Usage